 For applicants planning their settlement and citizenship pathway, the cumulative cost picture from 8 April 2026 is:

-The full breakdown including in-country variation fees, IHS exemptions, and Sponsor Licence costs is in our dedicated UK in-country Home Office fees guide linked earlier.
+The full breakdown including in-country variation fees, IHS exemptions, and Sponsor Licence costs is in our dedicated UK in-country Home Office fees guide linked earlier, and the out-of-country entry clearance schedule is covered in our complete UK visa fees guide.

 UK Naturalisation Processing Time After Biometrics 2026